-With gyms still closed due to the coronavirus outbreak, opportunities to exercise and stay fit are admittedly harder than ever.
-Granted, we're now free to do so outdoors for unlimited amounts of time, and a number of personal trainers and fitness experts are offering both socially-distanced outdoor and virtual tutorials to help us keep our bodies active and our minds healthy, but having some of your own equipment can really help take your workout up a notch.
+As we ease ourselves into 2021, working out at home is the way forward.
+With gyms across the country in limbo due to intermittent lockdowns, opportunities to exercise and stay fit are admittedly harder than ever during the coronavirus pandemic.
+Granted, we can still work out outdoors for unlimited amounts of time, and a number of personal trainers and fitness experts are offering both socially-distanced outdoor and virtual tutorials to help us keep our bodies active and our minds healthy.
+Still, having some of your own equipment can really help take your workout up a notch.
 Here, we've rounded up the very best buys to invest in now and use forever, because sometimes heading out to the gym isn't always so appealing...

 This handy tool is a great at-home exercise buy - but be sure to use the included mat so you don’t roll too fast and cause injury.

 To use, get onto all fours, grab the ab roller with both hands, lift your feet and slowly roll forward and back, keeping your core tight at all times.
 It’ll take some practice, but you’ll get there.

 If you’re got a spacious garden, this power rope could be a saviour.
 Attach it to a tree, or something stationary, and try to lift the whole rope using your body weight.

 This clever device is designed to increase strength in your arms.
 It works by using isometric resistance - all you need to do is move your arm, and the faster you go, the harder it works.
 It can also help with injuries, although it’s best to consult your doctor if possible before using it for physiotherapy.